Making the Sahara green again

 More Green Projects for difficult soil

-It was also tested in Leon which has more Alpine conditions and organic soil is lacking.
-Other areas chosen included San Mateo de Gallegos in the Autonomous Region of Aragon, which has semi-desertic conditions, and in Vadecans which belongs to the Autonomous Region of Cataluna, where you will find Mediterranean mountains with their long dry periods.
+It was also tested in Leon, which has more Alpine conditions, and organic soil is lacking.
+Other areas chosen included San Mateo de Gallegos in the Autonomous Region of Aragon, which has semi-desertic conditions, and in Vadecans which belongs to the Autonomous Region of Catalunya, where you will find Mediterranean mountains with their long dry periods.

 How to re-green the Middle East

-Mr. Lawton and his Jordanian wife Nadia, bought a 3000 square meter plot in the Dead Sea valley.
-This area is known for its high salinity levels, it’s extremely hot environment, and scarcity of people willing to consider purchasing land there, even if the price is cheap.
+Mr. Lawton and his Jordanian wife, Nadia, bought a 3000 square meter plot in the Dead Sea valley.
+This area is known for its high salinity levels, extremely hot environment, and scarcity of people willing to consider purchasing land there, even if the price is cheap.

 In 2015, the countries of Jordan and Israel signed an agreement to save the Dead Sea and improve access to water in the region.
 As so often happens with agreements, not much has happened since then due to diplomatic tension, difficulty with funding, and environmentalist objections.

 When Mr. Lawton and his team bought the land in 2008, they started with capturing all the water they could and planted hardy trees and nitrogen-fixing plants.
 These measures provide the garden with anti-evaporation strategies.